Jiyao17/fl/README.md

 # TODO

+Add support for:

-Add support for batch configurations
+batch configurations

+splitting dataset in the non-IID manner